zitadel/zitadel/docs/docs/concepts/structure/users.md

 Consider this general recommendation as a starting point:

-- Create one organization ("default organization") for your own team
+- Create one organization ("default organization") for your own company
 - Configure projects and applications in the default organization
-- Structure users in the smallest unit of self-managed groups ("teams", "user pools")
+- Structure users in organizations based on common domains that are self-managed (eg, company)
 - Grant your projects to the organizations, allow Managers to give granted roles to their users

 You might want to adjust this general setup based on your [scenario](/guides/solution-scenarios/introduction).

+One important consideration in the setup is that you can only have a domain once for an organization.
+If you have multiple teams working with the same email address, you might need to add them to one single organization that has the domain verified for the teams' domain.

 For a CIAM / B2C setup, you might want to store all users in one organization and allow that organization to use a specific set of social logins.
 In a multitenancy / B2B scenario, you might have thousands of smaller teams.